EXERCISE PHYSIOLOGY AND ASSESSMENT

 Laboratory ClassWeek: 10 - 22

-One 2.00 h laboratory class per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.
+One 2.00 hours laboratory class per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 Unscheduled Online ClassWeek: 10 - 22

-One 2.00 h unscheduled online class per week on weekdays during the day from week 10 to week 22 and delivered via online.
+One 2.00 hours unscheduled online class per week on weekdays during the day from week 10 to week 22 and delivered via online.

 Submission of completed practical skills competency logbook.
 Accreditation requires evidence of competency for HBSES students.
 Practical skills competency includes assessment on student's ability to work in a team.